Goodie Reeve: Radio

-Reeve started a 46-year career in radio in Sydney in 1926, with, at various times, 2BL, 2FC, 2GB, 2CH, 2SM and 2UE.
-Thanks to her "knack of radiating her happy personality at the mike" and ability to bring novel features into radio, Reeve soon become renowned as "one of the best woman announcers on the air" quickly amassing "a large army of listeners".
+Reeve started her 46 year career in radio presenting in Sydney in 1926, working across multiple stations during her career including 2BL, 2FC, 2GB, 2CH, 2SM and 2UE.
+Reeve was popular among listeners and noted for her "knack of radiating her happy personality at the mike" and ability to bring novel features into radio.
+By 1932, Reeve was known as "one of the best woman announcers on the air" with "a large army of listeners" following her across to 2SM.

 Reeve initially hosted radio programmes for children, including Children's Session, Chickabiddies and Tiny Tots.
 A typical episode was described as Reeve singing a song she had written while accompanying herself on the piano, before explaining the song or telling a story to the child listener, while continuing to play the piano.
 Most of her songs and stories were impromptu, although Reeve would eventually hire writers, like Kylie Tennant, who got her big break writing plays for Reeve's children programme, while the iconic Aeroplane Jelly jingle was first sung on one of Reeve's shows.

 Reeve's ability to build relationships with young listeners led to her becoming known as "Auntie Goodie" and someone that children would listen to, which she put to use in her 1930 Christmas message on 2GB, urging listeners to "specially appreciate your presents this year, because most Mummies and Daddies have not had too many pennies to spend".